Waddon: History

-Waddon's Purley Way also hosts the Waddon Leisure Centre at Fiveways junction with recently built facilities that include a 65 station gym, a 25-metre swimming pool, a learner pool, a sports hall, a cafe and 30 parking spaces.
-The new development was built on the site of the 1936-constructed public house "The Propeller Inn", a Barclay Perkins brewery interest.
-Demolished in 2006 the place had been a favourite with wartime RAF personnel at the airfield up the road.
+Waddon's Purley Way also hosts the Waddon Leisure Centre at Fiveways junction with facilities that include a 65 station gym, a 25-metre swimming pool, a learner pool, a sports hall, a cafe and 30 parking spaces.

 Waddon has had two other swimming facilities on the Purley Way in the past.
 The open-air Purley Way Swimming Pool opened on 27 July 1935 and except for the war period was open until 1975.
 The diving platforms are retained within the site.
 In part replacement for these closed pools and those at Scarbrook Road in Old Town a "Water Palace" facility was built on Metropolitan Open Land opposite the old airport for the Conservative council and opened in 1990.
 Including wave machines the facility was closed by the first Labour-led council in 1996, citing dangerous and uneconomic conditions (a £500,000 a year loss) and dismissing Conservative accusations of an anti-south of the borough outlook.
 The district auditor criticised the closure decision as "poor value for money."
 The Highways Agency opposition slowed the sale of the site to the private sector.

 The Water Palace site was replaced by the Colonnades shopping, food, sports club and bus terminal centre.

 Waddon railway station is on the line between West Croydon railway station and Epsom Downs and Sutton.
 Waddon railway station opened on the Epsom branch of the London, Brighton and South Coast Railway in 1863. and was originally placed to the east of its current location.
-There are Tramlink stops at Waddon Marsh and Wandle Park.
+There are Tramlink stops at and (the former replacing a railway station of the same name).
 Opened in 2000 the tram greatly improved ease of access to Croydon compared to the poorly patronised Southern Railway line to Wimbledon.

 The Waddon Hotel was built next to the original Waddon rail station with both buildings at that time situated in a rural environment.
 In 1928 opposite the hotel the Stafford Parade was completed and boasted a dairy, a grocery, a chemist's, a butcher's, a café and two banks.

 Richardson's Joinery used to be by the pillars at the entry into The Waldrons.
 Victoria Place off Southbridge Place was replaced by Victoria House where Croydon's Educational Psychological Service and a Pupil Referral Unit was based.
 The site that became unused now has an Avanti primary school based on a Hindu faith ethos.